CHJ85/Stream-Assistant/README.md

-# Keyboard shortcuts, ad blocking and additional features for various streaming services, including Max/HBO Max, Discovery+, Hulu, Paramount+, Pluto TV and HGTV Go.
+Stream Assistent − Keyboard shortcuts, ad blocking and additional features for various streaming services.

 This userscript adds support for additional keyboard shortucts and features including headphone controls.
-It also blocks (most) ads services like Max/HBO Max, Discovery+, Paramount+, Hulu, Pluto TV, The Roku Channel, HGTV Go, HiDive and many others.
-Both live and on-demand content.
+It also blocks (most) ads, for streaming services such as (HBO)Max, Discovery+, Paramount+, Hulu, Pluto TV, The Roku Channel, HGTV Go, HiDive, FreeVee, RetroCrush and many others.
 See complete list of supported streaming services below.

 # Keyboard shortcuts
  - J / L or Left / Right - seek 5s backward / forward